nirasha-repo/CustomerServiceAPI/CustomerServiceAPI/README.md

 Database Set up:
 ---------------
-In the project folder go to folder Data and run dbsetup.sql in sql server This will set up the MalindoTest database.
+In the project folder go to folder Data and run dbsetup.sql in sql server This will set up the CustomerDB database.

 Connection to Database:
 ----------------------
-In appsettings.json under CustomerConnection update Connection strings to use your server name and set database name to MalindoTest.
+In appsettings.json under CustomerConnection update Connection strings to use your server name and set database name to CustomerDB.

 Authentication
 --------------